ybotspawn/Keep-ULauncher/Readme.md

 ## Installation

-This software can be installed into ULauncher by opening the Ulauncher preferences and installing this plugin via the extension tab:
+This software can be installed into ULauncher by opening the ULauncher preferences and installing this plugin via the extension tab:

 ![extension view](https://raw.githubusercontent.com/ybotspawn/Keep-ULauncher/master/images/extension-view.png)